neuml/cord19q/README.md

 ![CORD19](https://pages.semanticscholar.org/hs-fs/hubfs/covid-image.png?width=300&name=covid-image.png)

 COVID-19 Open Research Dataset (CORD-19) is a free resource of over 29,000 scholarly articles, including over 13,000 with full text, about COVID-19 and the coronavirus family of viruses for use by the global research community.
-The dataset can be found on [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research) and there is an active competition on [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
+The dataset can be found on [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research) and there is a research challenge on [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).

 This project is a Python project that builds a sentence embeddings index with FastText + BM25.
 Background on this method can be found in this [Medium article](https://towardsdatascience.com/building-a-sentence-embedding-index-with-fasttext-and-bm25-f07e7148d240) and an existing repository using this method [codequestion](https://github.com/neuml/codequestion).